bawse/Envairo/README.md

 A modern, glass-morphism styled Chrome extension to test the Chrome Built-in AI Prompt API for the Google Chrome Built-in AI Challenge 2025.

+## 🌱 Sustainability Shopping Advisor (In Development)

+This extension is being enhanced with a **Sustainability Shopping Advisor** feature that provides real-time sustainability scoring for products on e-commerce websites.

+**Current Status**: Phase 1 - Amazon Product Detection & HTML Extraction ✅

+See [TESTING.md](TESTING.md) for detailed testing instructions.

 ## 📁 Project Structure

 ```